greenm01/ec4x/docs/ec4x_specs.md

 Scouts (SC) are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELI).

-Scouts are able to counter Raiders (Refer to Section 2.4.3) and rival spy Scouts.
+Scouts are able to counter Raiders ([Section 2.4.3](#243-raiders)) and rival spy Scouts.
 Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELI capability is merged.

 Scouts maintain an element of stealth when performing solo missions for information gathering (spy) purposes.
 Scouts are *not* equipped with cloaking tech.
 They can only hide by themselves and no other ships.